-This one again is kind of a no-brainer.
+This one again is a no-brainer.
 We use 44 Gauge Rosin Core Leaded Solder.
 Leaded solder is a lot easier to work with than unleaded or silver solder.
-You’ll get more consistent results, and a great electrical connection with it.
+You’ll get more consistent results and a reliable electrical connection with it.

 NOTE: Always wash your hands after soldering with leaded solder.
 It contains lead.
 It’s poisonous when you ingest it, so don’t!

 The best electrical connection is a Mechanical Connection.
 When soldering leads on to pots or switches, make sure you put a 90-degree angle in the wire before feeding it through the lug.
 This makes sure that the wire is secure and able to withstand some tugging.

 Pre-Tinning is as simple as getting solder on your wire and lug (or whatever you’re soldering to) before making the connection.
 This is a simple and easy way to make sure your connection is complete.
 A Cold Solder Joint may look like it’s connected, but in reality it is not.
 There might have been some oil or gunk on your lead before making the connection, and the solder isn’t connecting everything.